6.7 Skills for innovation

 The Flemish Government launched the Action Plan for Entrepreneurship Education 2015-2019 (Actieplan Ondernemend Onderwijs 2015-2019), at the end of 2015.
 More information on this Action Plan can be found in chapter 3.8.

-One of the 16 key competences of the final objectives for the first grade of secondary education concerns the development of initiative, ambition, entrepreneurship and career competencies (decreet betreffende de onderwijsdoelen voor de eerste graad van het secundair onderwijs).
-The goals related to this this key competence are built up by analogy with the core components of the European EntreComp framework (The Entrepreneurship Competence Framework) and can be divided in three core components: ideas and possibilities, resources and action.
+One of the 16 key competences of the new final objectives for the first grade of secondary education concerns the development of initiative, ambition, entrepreneurship and career competencies (decreet betreffende de onderwijsdoelen voor de eerste graad van het secundair onderwijs).
+The goals related to this key competence are built up by analogy with the core components of the European EntreComp framework (The Entrepreneurship Competence Framework) and can be divided in three core components: ideas and possibilities, resources and action.

 The final objectives for pupils in the first grade concerning entrepreneurship competences are: